 Language learning in the great outdoors

-It’s Spring and time to love the great outdoors again!
+The weather is lovely and it’s time to love the great outdoors again!
 Going for a walk with your child is always a great way to connect, get exercise and take in some fresh air, but did you know that you can build your child’s language skills while walking?

 Here are some Hanen strategies that you can use to help to build your child’s communication and language skills while going for a walk.